-The guidance below is a summary of what all IELTS test takers can expect when registering for an IELTS on Paper and on Computer test anywhere in the world.
+The guidance below is a summary of what all IELTS test takers can expect when registering for an IELTS on paper and on computer test anywhere in the world (except European Union and Americas region - Canada, Mexico, USA and South America).
 Detailed policy terms vary according to test centre location, so please contact your local test centre if you need further information.

 In some locations/countries, local consumer protection will apply to the IELTS test you have registered for, and will cover cancellation and transfer rights.
 If the rights are more favourable than the terms set out in this document or in more detailed local test centre guidance, then local consumer protection law will apply.